TV licence concessions

 - If you’re blind or have a severe sight-impairment you can claim a 50% discount on your licence.
 If you live with someone else, the licence will need to be in the name of the person who is blind or sight-impaired to get the discount.

-- If you’re living in a care home or sheltered housing, you can get an Accommodation for Residential Care (ARC) licence which costs £7.50.
+- If you’re living in a care home or sheltered housing, you may be eligible for an Accommodation for Residential Care (ARC) licence which costs £7.50.
 You will only need this if you watch TV in your own separate accommodation, not if you only watch TV in common areas such as a residents lounge.
+Speak to your warden or administrator to find out if your accommodation qualifies for this concession.
+If you are eligible they will apply for an ARC licence for you.
+For more information about this concession see TV Licensing.

 The rules have changed, what are you entitled to?

-On 1 August 2020 the Government announced TV licences would no longer be free for those over 75.
+On 1 August 2020 the BBC announced TV licences would no longer be free for those over 75.
 However, if you claim Pension Credit you'll still be entitled to a free TV licence.

 How do I claim my TV licence discount?